Increased Clouds and Showers

-Air Quality in Grand Junction as of 11 AM Thursday is listed as good with a score of 30/500 according to the Colorado Department of Public Health and Environment.
-Conditions are forecast to become good on Thursday.
+Air Quality in Grand Junction as of 5 PM Sunday is listed as good with a score of 18/500 according to the Colorado Department of Public Health and Environment.
+Conditions are forecast to remain good on Monday.

 NewsChannel 5 Weather App: For weather on the go, check out our free mobile app.
 All you need to do is search NC5 Weather in your app store for all the latest weather conditions including; current conditions/temperatures, 10 day forecast, live local & national radar, weather alerts and much more...